 - A8.
 The process of establishing the overall audit strategy, subject to the completion of the auditor's risk assessment procedures, may include such matters as: - The nature of resources (human, technological or intellectual) to be deployed for specific audit areas.
 For example, the deployment of experienced team members for high risk areas or the assignment of experts to address complex matters; - The amount of resources to be allocated to specific audit areas.
-For example, the number of team members assigned to attend the physical inventory count at multiple locations, the extent of review of other auditors' work in the case of group audits, or the audit budget in hours to allocate to high risk areas; - When these resources are to be deployed, such as whether at an interim audit stage or at key cut-off dates; and - How such resources are directed, supervised or used.
+For example, the number of team members assigned to attend the physical inventory count at multiple locations, the nature and extent of direction and supervision of component auditors and the review of their work in the case of group audits, or the audit budget in hours to allocate to high risk areas; - When these resources are to be deployed, such as whether at an interim audit stage or at key cut-off dates; and - How such resources are directed, supervised or used.
 For example, when team briefing and debriefing meetings are expected to be held, how engagement partner and manager reviews are expected to take place (for example, on-site or off-site). - A9.
 ISA (NZ) 220 (Revised) contains requirements and guidance on engagement resources and engagement performance (including direction and supervision of the members of the engagement team and the review of their work). - A10.
-The Appendix lists examples of considerations in establishing the overall audit strategy. - All.
+The Appendix lists examples of considerations in establishing the overall audit strategy. - A11.
 Once the overall audit strategy has been established, an audit plan can be developed to address the various matters identified in the overall audit strategy, taking into account the need to achieve the audit objectives through the efficient use of the auditor's resources.
 The establishment of the overall audit strategy and the detailed audit plan are not necessarily discrete or sequential processes, but are closely inter-related since changes in one may result in consequential changes to the other.